Invisible Innovation In India

 Where global products are made in India and branded elsewhere.

 GE products developed in India are exported globally.
 More than seven hundred Research and Development centres set up by multinationals in India are working on innovations for global products, which may be branded elsewhere and cater to consumers worldwide.
 Quality of innovation in India is the same as those in the US as is evident from the fact that both US and Indian patents get a similar number of forward citations.

 Some companies outsource a major part of the product development work, value added and R&D services to India to come up with global products.
 HCL technologies developed two mission-critical systems namely collision avoidance system and a system to aid landing in zero visibility for Boeing 787 Dreamliner.

 This is about how a new product is manufactured, developed or how a certain service can be provided in a better manner, which ultimately brings about innovation in the product itself.
 The numerous BPO Call centres provide examples of process innovation.

 This is a new way to organize work.
 An example is the global services delivery model in which tasks that were previously geographically collocated are taken up, broken into parts, send around the world where the expertise of the cost structure exists and then reintegrated.

-Some larger implications are that if the least sophisticated tasks continue to be outsourced by the developed world, then at some stage the next level of tasks will need to be outsourced too.
+Some larger implications are that if the least sophisticated tasks continue to be outsourced to the developed world, then at some stage the next level of tasks will need to be outsourced too.

-However I believe that a much larger and wider scope for innovation in India still remains untapped.
+However, a much larger and wider scope for innovation in India still remains untapped.
 Presently in India, innovation is confined to some areas, or to some multinationals or Indian companies or is mostly attributed to will and determination of a select few individuals.
-Lack of proper policies, systems and incentives to support creativity and innovation often lead to excessive focus on quick fix solutions that are not sustainable and may not be in sync with long term context and vision.
+Lack of proper policies, systems and incentives to support creativity and innovation often lead to excessive focus on quick-fix solutions that are not sustainable and may not be in sync with long-term context and vision.